nofeaturesonlybugs/poly/README.md

 `poly` turns any function into `http.Handler`

 ## Why Poly
-`Poly` is my attempt at addressing some of the common grievances when working with standard library's `net/http`, which is all the fluff and boilerplate required when unmarshaling data from `*http.Request` and writing to `http.ResponseWriter`.
+Poly is my attempt at addressing some of the common grievances when working with standard library's `net/http`, which is all the fluff and boilerplate required when unmarshaling data from `*http.Request` and writing to `http.ResponseWriter`.

-There's certainly no shortage of existing packages that are supposed to make these tasks easier so what's so special about `Poly`?
+There's certainly no shortage of existing packages that are supposed to make these tasks easier so what's so special about Poly?

-With `Poly` you can write HTTP handlers that represent their concerns.
-Your handler arguments and their return value(s) determine how `Poly` behaves.
+With Poly you can write HTTP handlers that represent their concerns.
+Your handler arguments and their return value(s) determine how Poly behaves.
 The following is easier to write, easier to digest, and easier to test:
 ```go
 type CreateUserRequest struct {
     Username string `form:"username"`